jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 - **Deployed Agent:** We assume you have already deployed your agent to Vertex AI Agent Engine and have your Agent Engine Resource Name (AE_RESOURCE_NAME) handy.

 # Step 1: The OAuth Setup (Optional but Critical)
-Does your agent need to do things on behalf of the user, like checking their Calendar or querying a private BigQuery table?
+Does your agent need to do things on behalf of the user, like checking their Calendar or querying a private BigQuery table, limiting access to only tables the user has access to?
 If yes, you need OAuth.
 If your agent is just a calculator or a public info bot, you can skip to Step 2.

 ## i.
 Configure your Provider
 First, register your app with your OAuth 2.0 provider (like Google Cloud) to get a Client ID and Client Secret .